-On the outside, this looks much like the previous Swift 3 14 models from 2019 and early-2020, but on the inside, it has been revamped, with now room for two SSDs, a new thermal module, and updated speakers.
+On the outside, this looks much like the previous Swift 3 14 models from 2019 and early-2020, but on the inside, it has been revamped, with now room for a new thermal module, and updated speakers.
 This is also one of the few Acer laptops

 With that in mind, the article below will explain what to expect from the late-2020 Acer Swift 3 14, with its strong points and its quirks, so you’ll be able to make an informed decision on it.

 Specs as reviewed – Acer Swift 3 14 SF314-59